 Y. Satellite Dishes Exceeding 40" in Diameter

 - 1. Dishes should be located as low and as unobtrusively as possible when viewed from adjacent Lots, roads, and Open Space. - 2.
-Additional screening may be required.
+Vegetative and/or non-combustible screening may be required.

 Z. Solar Installations